AlmogEinstein/ChangeKeyboardText/README.md

 - Textbox for user input (supports both English and Hebrew)
 - Automatic language detection
 - Second textbox displays the converted text in the other language
+- Press Ctrl+Q to quickly access the extension
 - Simple, user-friendly interface

 ## Example Usage